-In Cruz et. al. v.
+In another California case, Cruz et. al. v.
 Redfin, the plaintiffs alleged that Redfin's field agents were misclassified as independent contractors when in reality the field agents were employees.
 Plaintiffs alleged this misclassification denied them various wages and benefits they were otherwise entitled to as employees.
 The plaintiffs also alleged that in addition to requiring them to obtain a smartphone, laptop and GPS, Redfin maintained complete control over the plaintiffs and provided the plaintiffs with training and supervision as to how they were to perform their duties.
 Similar facts are alleged in another case filed against Redfin Corporation, Galen v.
 Redfin Corporation.
-In this case, the plaintiff alleged that he was also improperly classified as an independent contractor rather than as an employee.
-While Galen attempted to pursue this action in state court, the parties had entered into an independent contractor agreement that included a class action waiver and whereby the parties agreed that any claims not settled by mediation would be resolved by binding arbitration.
+In this case, the plaintiff alleged that he was also improperly classified as an independent contractor, rather than as an employee.
+While Galen attempted to pursue this action in state court, Galen had signed an independent contractor agreement with Redfin, which contained a mandatory arbitration clause.
+While the trial court denied the defendant's motion to compel arbitration, the Court of Appeals reversed the ruling, holding that the parties had entered into an independent contractor agreement containing a mandatory arbitration clause, whereby the parties agreed that any claims not settled by mediation would be resolved by binding arbitration.
+The plaintiff appealed, and the Supreme Court of California granted review of the Court of Appeals decision in order to determine, in part, whether the plaintiff's statutory misclassification claims are covered by the mandatory arbitration clause in the independent contractor agreement.

 An unfavorable outcome in these cases could lead to a drastic shift in the way the real estate industry has historically done business in those states.
 For decades, the industry has primarily relied on the independent contractor model for conducting its business.
 If a broker's ability to treat real estate salespeople as independent contractors is limited, then brokers will be forced to take on more costs and responsibilities, such as the provision of employee benefits and payment of various employment taxes, than previously accounted for within a broker's business model.
-A resulting shift away from the independent contractor model may result in a significant reduction in the number of real estate agents, as brokers struggle with the increased costs of employing agents, especially those agents who are not extremely productive.
+A resulting shift away from the independent contractor model may result in a significant reduction in the number of real estate agents, as brokers struggle with the increased costs of employing agents.
 In addition, brokers would have to assume heightened control over real estate salespeople, resulting in significant decrease in the freedom and flexibility that real estate agents currently enjoy in an independent contractor relationship.